frame-154.webp

 BARRY LIM

-Crystal-clear seas, treacherous waters, and epic naval battles—Skull and Bones by Ubisoft is one of the most anticipated games of the decade.
+Crystal-clear seas, treacherous waters, and epic naval battles—Skull and Bones by Ubisoft is one of the most anticipated AAA video games of the decade.
 At 3dsense Media School, we’re thrilled not only for the game’s release but also because several of our talented alumni contributed to its creation.
 Among them is Barry Lim, a Senior Technical Animator at Ubisoft, who graduated from our Visual Effects & Animation Diploma program in 2006.
-We caught up with Barry to uncover his role in shaping Skull and Bones and his journey from film animation to the gaming world.
+We caught up with Barry to uncover his role in game development, his experience working at a large game company, and how he transitioned from film animation to the video game industry.

 Animating the High Seas